talrasha/makeLicenseTask/README.md

 4. Close NOTEPAD and Continue until you finish all files

-* To quit without finish, please close the terminal directly to stop the whileloop
+* To quit without finish, please close the terminal/end running in PyCharm directly to stop the whileloop

 5. Remember to SAVE the file in EXCEL